 The 2.0 average in the social work practice courses, SWK 3301, 3302, and 3303, will serve as a measure for determining student potential to engage in effective social work practice.
 The practice courses provide opportunities for students to demonstrate practice skills.
 If students have at least an average of 2.0 in those courses, it is assumed they have demonstrated the potential to engage in effective social work practice.
 Within these practice courses, and other social work major courses, social work faculty also evaluate student ability to recognize and demonstrate social work ethics and behavior.
-Ethics assignments required throughout the social work curriculum are used as the primary measure for evaluating student knowledge and demonstration of social work values, ethics, and behavior.
-Ethics assignments required throughout the social work curriculum are used as a measure for evaluating student knowledge and demonstration of social work values are used as a measure for evaluating student knowledge and demonstration of social work values and ethics.
+Ethics assignments required throughout the social work values, ethics, and behavior.
+Ethics assignments required throughout the social work values as a measure for evaluating student knowledge and demonstration of social work values and ethics.
 Social work faculty also formally evaluate social work students on the demonstration of professional behavior in each upper level social work course.